SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 1:

-This phrase is about about access to, coverage of and establishment/implementation of social protection *systems*/welfare systtems and similar concepts.
-As we talk about systems services is does not need to be combined with groups of poeple.
+This phrase is about about access to, coverage of and establishment/implementation of social protection *systems*/welfare systems and similar concepts.
+As we talk about systems/services is does not need to be combined with groups of people.

+*Action: access/coverage/implementation*
-*basic structure: access/coverage/implementation + social protection systems*
+*The basic structure is as follows: action + social protection systems*

 ```Ceylon =
 TS=